Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Transition magnetic moments and radiative decay behaviors

-In order to disclose the properties of the $B_c$-like molecules, in this subsection we study the magnetic moment properties of the $B_c$-like molecular states associated with their mass spectra.
-In the concrete calculation, we adopt the constituent quark model and follow the same convention as the previous work \cite{Li:2021ryu,Zhou:2022gra,Wang:2022tib,Wang:2022ugk} to calculate the hadronic magnetic moments.
-In our numerical analysis, we discuss the magnetic moments of the $B_c$-like molecular states by performing the single channel and $S$-$D$ wave mixing analysis, respectively.
+As is well known, the electromagnetic properties of the hadrons mainly include the transition magnetic moments, the radiative decay behaviors, the magnetic moments, and so on.
+Compared with the magnetic moments of the $B_c$-like molecular states, it is very likely that the radiative decay behaviors of the $B_c$-like molecular states can be measured much more easily in future experiments.
+In the present work, we mainly study the transition magnetic moments and the corresponding radiative decay behaviors of the $B_c$-like molecular states.
+We hope that future experiments can bring us more surprises for the transition magnetic moments and the corresponding radiative decay behaviors of the $B_c$-like molecular states.
+In the concrete calculation, we adopt the constituent quark model and follow the same convention as previous work \cite{Li:2021ryu,Zhou:2022gra,Wang:2022tib,Wang:2022ugk} to calculate the transition magnetic moments and the corresponding radiative decay behaviors of the $B_c$-like molecular states.